NathanCheshire/StudentScraper/README.md

 # StudentScraper
 ## By Nathan Cheshire

-Student Scraper is a web scraping tool that uses Python and Selenium to scrape student details from my State.
+Student Scraper is a web scraping tool that uses Python and Selenium to scrape student details from MSU's myState.

 logindata.txt should exist in the same directory as `StudentScraper.py` and contain your netid and password in the following format: netid,password.